* Sasol walks away from GTL projects

 The company, which pioneered the conversion of coal to fuel when South Africa was subject to sanctions under apartheid, also said it saw no need to boost its crude oil refining capacity, which currently stands at 270,000 barrels per day in South Africa.

-On the dividend front, the company is aiming to boost its payout ratio to 40 percent of earnings per share by 2022 from 36 percent currently, and then to progressively lift it to 45 percent.
+The company said it aims to raise its dividend payout ratio to 40 percent of earnings per share by 2022 from 36 percent currently, and later to 45 percent.